swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 ## Why do we need this?

-When building applications we often have a bunch of services that compromise the internals of the applications.
+When building applications we often have a bunch of services that comprise the internals of the applications.
 These services include fundamental needs like logging or metrics.
 Moreover, they also include services that compromise the application's business logic such as long-running actors.
 Lastly, they might also include HTTP, gRPC, or similar servers that the application is exposing.